cmvandrevala/csc_122_streams/README.md

-# Standard Template Library
+# Streams

-This repository goes over some of the data structures that you can find in the C++ standard template libary.
-It is definitely not an all-inclusive list!
+This repository goes over a variety of uses of streams in C++.

 ## Building Executables With CMake Via the Terminal